CookieJari/Lam-ang/README.md

 ## Manifesting Graduation
-sana graduate pliz
+sana graduate pliz <br>
-"Don't think of research for what it is now, think about how it would look 2 papers down the line" -Dr. Károly Zsolnai-Fehér 2022
+"Don't think of research for what it is now, think about how it would look 2 papers down the line" <br>
+-Dr. Károly Zsolnai-Fehér 2022